-In order for a disability to be covered under New York workers compensation law, it must be proven that the injury, illness or occupational disease is causally related to an accidental injury sustained while at work.
+For a disability to be covered under New York workers' compensation law, it must be proven that the injury, illness or occupational disease is causally related to an accidental injury sustained while at work.

 How are my weekly cash benefits determined?